protocol/nft-website/docs/tutorial/batch-minting.md

 related:
   'Lazy minting': https://nftschool.dev/tutorial/lazy-minting/
 ---

  # Batch-minting NFTs on Ethereum

- > TODO: Add missing links

  This tutorial addresses some techniques in batch-minting big numbers of Ethereum non-fungible tokens (NFTs) as well as common idioms of uploading files and metadata on to IPFS/Filecoin via NFT.storage.